ERR0R9999K/FreeRanksClient-LastRelease/README.md

 > - Safari
 > - Opera

-2. Open the Extension Manager and enable Developer mode
+### 2. Open the Extension Manager and enable Developer mode
 > [!NOTE]
 > Developer mode is needed to load a folder with your extension's code into the browser and make it work.
 > Without this mode, the browser only allows installing extensions from its official store.
 With it, you can install any extension (for example, ones you wrote yourself and keep on your computer).

-3. In the extension manager, find *Tampermonkey* and open its settings!
+### 3. In the extension manager, find *Tampermonkey* and open its settings!
 Enable the "**Allow User Scripts**" option there
 > [!NOTE]
 > The "**Allow User Scripts**" option allows you to run *user scripts* on the sites for which it was created.

-4. Open *official* FreeRanksClient website.
+### 4. Open *official* FreeRanksClient website.
 Select the language on the website and go to the main page.
 Find the "**Download Client**" button in the middle of the screen, next to it you can also find the "**Download Tampermonkey**" button and download the extension!
 ```
 https://err0r9999k.github.io/FreeRanksClient/
 ```

 > [!WARNING]
 > Check **enabled** client in Tampermonkey or no
 > Check **enabled** Tampermonkey in browser or no

-> [!NOTE]
-> Полезная информация, которую стоит отметить.

-> [!TIP]
-> Подсказка, которая поможет сэкономить время.

-> [!IMPORTANT]
-> Критически важная информация, без которой не обойтись.

-> [!WARNING]
-> Информация, требующая осторожности.

-> [!CAUTION]
-> Предупреждение о возможных негативных последствиях.